Techskills

 TechSkills is a nationally recognized career training school, specializing in skills and certification training for careers in Information Technology, Healthcare Services and Business.
 It is a private, for-profit provider of career training for adult learners.
 The company operates 18 campuses in 13 states in the United States.

 History

 TechSkills was founded in 1996 as AmeriTrain by John Poland.
 Its first campus opened in Brookfield, Wisconsin in 1996.
 In 1999, the company was renamed TechSkills.
 Five new campuses were opened in 1999, with 12 campuses added in 2000, nine campuses in 2001, and one campus in 2002.
-TechSkills’ corporate headquarters was relocated to Austin, Texas in 2001.
+TechSkills' corporate headquarters was relocated to Austin, Texas in 2001.
 Beginning in 2010, TechSkills LLC campuses began to see dramatic decline and began closing multiple campuses and selling other(s) to TechSkills of California (Las Vegas).
 More campus closures are expected throughout 2011-2012 respectively.
 More than 40,000 students have graduated from their programs.

 Campus locations

 Accreditation

-The following Tech's kills campuses are nationally accredited by the Accrediting Council for Continuing Education & Training (ACCET): Brookfield, Charlotte, Cincinnati, Columbus, Kansas City, Las Vegas, Sacramento, and San Jose.
+The following TechSkills campuses are nationally accredited by the Accrediting Council for Continuing Education & Training (ACCET): Brookfield, Charlotte, Cincinnati, Columbus, Kansas City, Las Vegas, Sacramento, and San Jose.